 - The Road Ahead for AI in Radiology—Charles Kahn, MD

-The ARRS designates this enduring activity for a maximum of 3.50 AMA PRA Category 1 Credit(s)™ and 3.50 American Board of Radiology, MOC Part II, Self-Assessment CME (SA-CME) credits.
+The ARRS designates this enduring material for a maximum of 3.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.